containers/nri-plugins/devel/_sources/docs/resource-policy/policy/balloons.md.txt

 ## Disabling CPU or Memory Pinning of a Container

 Some containers may need to run on all CPUs or access all memories without restrictions.
-Annotate these pods and containers to prevent the resource policy from touching their CPU or memory pinning.
+There are two alternatives to achieve this: policy configuration and pod annotations.

+The resource policy will not touch allowed resources of containers that match `preserve` criteria.
+See policy configuration options above.

+Alternatively, pod annotations can opt-out all or selected containers in the pod from CPU or memory pinning by preserving whatever existing or non-existing pinning configuration:

 ```yaml
 cpu.preserve.resource-policy.nri.io/container.CONTAINER_NAME: "true"